abramenal/cypress-file-upload/README.md

 import 'cypress-file-upload';
 ```

-Here is a simple example:
+Here is a basic example:

 ```javascript
 cy.fixture('data.json', 'base64').then(fileContent => {